oceans aware: inform, inspire, involve

 marine genetic resources

 Bioprospecting, the harvesting of new chemicals or genes from plants, animals or microorganisms, is a rapidly growing industry of enormous importance to chemical, cosmetic and pharmaceutical companies.
-Products such as skincare creams, deodorant, aspirin, morphine and variety of drugs have their origins in nature.
+Products such as skincare creams, deodorant, aspirin, morphine and a variety of other drugs have their origins in nature.
 Marine genetic resources (MGRs) in particular have many medical, cosmetic and industrial uses: about 18,000 products have already been made from marine organisms and the number is growing fast.
 The value of products derived from marine genetic resources alone is currently valued at EUR 41 billion, by way of example, just one enzyme taken from a deep-sea hydrothermal vent used in ethanol production has had an annual economic impact of EUR 123 million.

 The first patent on DNA from a marine organism was granted in 1988 on a sequence from the European eel, since then more than 300 companies, research institutes and universities have laid claim to sequences from 862 marine species.
-MGRs have been used in the fight against HIV, cancer, tuberculosis, malaria, arthritis and Alzheimers and, more recently, Ebola and coronaviruses.
+MGRs have been used in the fight against HIV, cancer, tuberculosis, malaria, arthritis and Alzheimers and, more recently, Ebola and corona viruses.
 A list of approved marine drugs is available here.

 While many of the most diverse MGRs are found in the waters of developing States or in areas beyond national jurisdiction, bioprospecting is an expensive undertaking and only a few States have the capacity to do so: in 2011 only 10 countries owned 90% of MGR patent claims, with just 3 (Germany, Japan and the United States) holding a share of 70% of the claims.